msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

-2. [5 points] Implement MPLS forwarding forwarding, such that packets from different hosts follow different paths.
+2. [5 points] Implement MPLS forwarding, such that packets from different hosts follow different paths.
 Configure the more complex network shown below in `simulation.py`.
 Add transmissions from `Host 1` and `Host 2` to `Host 3` and configure MPLS tables such that routers encapsulate `NetworkPackets` as `MPLSFrames` and forward the packets from the different hosts on different paths.